Skip to main content Skip to secondary navigation

 Charlotte Hull

 “I spend a lot of time thinking about nature.
-As a historian and lecturer with COLLEGE, I am delighted by big questions that invite us to rethink what we think we know.
-I earned my Ph.D. in American History here at Stanford, where I researched nineteenth-century California history.
+As a historian and teacher, I am delighted by big questions that invite us to rethink what we think we know.
+I earned my Ph.D. in American History at Stanford, where I researched nineteenth-century California history.
 I have spent many years wandering around exploring Stanford’s campus and am always discovering something new.
-Whether gardening, learning to fly fish, or examining historical sources, I’m curious about how we interact with, contribute to, and fit into the world around us.”
+Whether gardening, hiking, or examining historical sources, I’m curious about how we interact with, contribute to, and fit into the world around us.”